 Gifted with an innovative mind, and an innate ability to connect with others, Alinda has designed all of Free To Grow’s programmes and regularly presents at national and international forums on the topic of engagement.

-- The conceptualization, customisation and implementation of Employee Engagement programmes for organisations such as Coca-Cola, Premier Foods, Mercantile Bank, Imperial Logistics and SABMiller across South Africa and in Ghana, Nigeria, Zambia and Sudan
+- The conceptualization, customisation and implementation of Employee Engagement programmes for organisations such as Coca-Cola, MultiChoice, Premier Foods, Vector Logistics, Mercantile Bank, Imperial Logistics and SABMiller across South Africa and in Ghana, Nigeria, Zambia and South Sudan

 - The facilitation of engagement workshops to the Executive teams of MultiChoice Africa in Dubai and for Botswana Post in Gaborone

 - The presentation of a Future Search workshop involving representatives of all job levels of SABMiller’s South Sudan Beverages

 - Fulfilling the role of lead adviser to the Free To Grow consulting team regarding the implementation of programmes to clients in various industries ranging from the public to the corporate sector